 It must understood that no municipality is willing to put themselves in a position of legal liability during any of these procedures since they will ultimately be the ones that make certain that provincial building codes as well as local building codes are adhered too during your building process that may include the requirement of professional Architectural and/or Engineering drawings and schedules to fulfill these obligations depending on the type of project you embark upon.

 One example would be the 'snow loads' in Richmond are much lower than in Whistler and that would involve making the structural framing much stronger to avoid collapse.
 On the flip side Richmond is very flat and built mostly on sand so the water table is always quite high and slow to drain after rainfalls.
-It's no joke that some builders pour concrete footings of any type on the outgoing tide and using drainage gravel underneath the footing and then tamping it with jumping jack equipment that will reduce structure settling and frost heave.
+It's no joke that some builders pour concrete footings of any type on the outgoing tide and using drainage gravel underneath the footing and then tamping it with compacting equipment that will reduce structure settling and frost heave.
 Both municipalities fall under the Provincial B.C.
 Building codes but as you can see both have very different needs.